TedHusted/awake/awake.md/awake.md

 ***

-	Titan reviews a shimmering screen of code.
+	Titan reviews a shimmering batch of code.

 	It puts the finishing touches on a filter that will keep Ally from going off-topic.